dastevens/hello-react-redux-typescript-world/README.md

 `npm install --save-dev @types/redux @types/react-redux`

-Then I put all the typescript code into index.ts and reduced it to the bare minimum to fire up a react app with a redux store.
+Then I put all the typescript code into `src/index.tsx` and reduced it to the bare minimum to fire up a react app with a redux store.

 ## Setup